Skin Cancer and Your Dog: All You Should Know

 Regardless of the type of skin cancer your dog has, early treatment is always the best way to ensure that your dog can fully recover.

-So, what exactly are the treatment options if your dog develops skin cancer?
+So, what exactly are the treatment options if your dog develops skin cancer or lumps on your dog?
 Once you notice an abnormality in your dog's skin, the first step would be to visit a vet for an assessment.
 The vet will determine if it is, in fact, skin cancer or if it is a benign cyst or wart.
 If your dog is diagnosed with skin cancer, surgical removal of the tumor is usually the first line of treatment.

 Our veterinary surgeons aim to completely remove the tumor, as well as removing some of the seemingly healthy tissue surrounding it; this is to ensure that all cancer cells are completely removed.
 If your vet believes the cancer has spread (particularly in cases of malignant melanomas), they may also recommend radiation or chemotherapy.